-My passion for camping began with the scouts, whose famous motto is “Be prepared.”
-You need to bring all the essential gear when you head for the wilderness because the convenience store isn't around the corner.
-Whether you're going on a family camp trip or a survivalist excursion, the right equipment means a successful, fun nature getaway.
+My passion for camping began with the scouts, whose famous motto is “be prepared.”
+You need to bring all the essential gear when you head for the wilderness because a convenience store isn’t around the corner.
+Whether you’re going on a family camp trip or a survivalist excursion, the right equipment means a successful, fun nature-getaway.

 Basic needs to cover include campground reservations, food, water, clothing, shelter, first aid, personal hygiene, cleaning, waste disposal and entertainment.
 This camping gear checklist will make it easy to prepare for your trip.
 As you pack the items, check them off the camping gear checklist.

 __ Campground reservations so you know you have a place to stay when you arrive.

 __ A copy of the campground rules so you are aware of important regulations including parking, garbage disposal, visitor rules and noise-free hours.

 __ Your drivers license, automobile insurance, RV paperwork, copies of prescriptions and medical insurance cards.
 Have your vehicle serviced before you leave to avoid breaking down.
 Join a road club in case you need assistance in a remote area.
 Bring a cell phone and charger in case of emergencies.